NIHDataScienceSIG/nihdatasciencesig.github.io/README.md

 ## NIH Data Science SIG Upcoming Events
+This page includes events of interest to and/or sponsored by the NIH Data Science SIG.
 Unless otherwise noted, events are open to all and do not require registration.
+If you'd like to list your event on this page, please submit a pull request on the [Github repo](https://github.com/NIHDataScienceSIG/nihdatasciencesig.github.io), or contact [Lisa Federer](mailto:lisa.federer@nih.gov).

 **NIDDK Seminar -- Chromosome Conformation in Context**<br>
 Presenter: Dr. James Taylor, Ralph S. O'Connor Associate Professor of Biology and Computer Science, Johns Hopkins<br>
-Thursday, Feb 1st, 11 AM<br>
+Thursday, Feb 1st, 11 am<br>
-Building 50 Rm1328<br>
+Building 50, Rm 1328

 **Bioinformatics SIG Pi Day Winners Seminars**<br>
 Titles: "Balancing Modernity, Stability, and Reproducibility in Computational Analyses" and "Striking Back at Alzheimer’s Disease: From Bioenergetics to Behavioral Modification"<br>
 Presenters: David Hoover and Afif Elghraoui, CIT, Helix Group and Robert Pawlosky, NIAAA<br>
 Thursday, February 1st, 3 pm<br>
-Location: Building 50, room 1328/1334 (rear)<br>
+Location: Building 50, room 1328/1334 (rear)

 **Haloarchaeal genomics and the origin of the prokaryotic ‘species’**<br>
 Presenter: Shil DasSarma, Professor University of Maryland, Baltimore<br>